adhithyasash1/indic-deepfake-speech-detection/README.md

-# indic deepfake speech detection
+# Indic Deepfake Speech Detection

-binary classifier to detect genuine human speech vs tts-synthesized audio across 16 indian languages.
+Binary classifier to detect genuine human speech vs tts-synthesized audio across 16 indian languages.

-## how it works
+## How it Works

 when a machine generates speech, it leaves behind subtle fingerprints: pitch that is a little too steady, transitions that are a little too smooth, background texture that is a little too clean. humans rarely notice them, but they are measurable.